Outside Blue Ribbon

 The year was 1995.

-Clueless, Babe and Dangerous Minds lit summer on fire.
+Clueless, Babe and Dangerous Minds lit theatres on fire.
 Waterworld and Judge Dredd lit money on fire.
-Des’ree versus Sophie Hawkins divided classrooms, Real McCoy owned music.
-Major League Baseball was somewhere, the internet was nowhere and Pogs were everywhere.
+Quebec tried to leave and Real McCoy seemed like they never would.
+The internet was nowhere, Pogs were everywhere and Major League Baseball was somewhere, finally.

 Inside Blue Ribbon